Auckland University of Technology: North campus

 North Campus is located on Akoranga Drive in Northcote.
 The Faculty of Health and Environmental Sciences (including the Sport and Recreation division) and School of Education share this campus, which has park-like grounds.
-AUT's main sport and fitness centre is located at the campus, encompassing a gymnasium, weights room, testing equipment, golf swing clinic, and indoor courts.
-The campus also offers a library, student services centre, early childhood centre, AuSM branch, PrintSprint shop, health counselling and wellbeing centre, university bookshop, and food outlets.
-In addition, the campus provides five health clinics (oral, physiotherapy, podiatry, psychotherapy, and ultrasound), which are now located at the NorthMed Health Clinic building at 3 Akoranga Drive, Northcote (since July 2017).
+AUT's main sport and fitness centre is located at the campus, encompassing a gymnasium, weights room, testing equipment, and indoor courts.
+The campus also offers a library, student services centre, early childhood centre, AuSM branch, print shop, health counselling and wellbeing centre, university bookshop, and food outlets.
+In addition, the campus provides three health clinics (physiotherapy, podiatry, and psychotherapy), which are now located at the NorthMed Health Clinic building at 3 Akoranga Drive, Northcote (since July 2017).
 North Campus is closely linked with the nearby AUT Millennium Institute of Sport and Health.

 AUT Millennium

 Like AUT North Campus, the Millennium Institute is located on Auckland's North Shore, at Mairangi Bay.
 AUT Millennium provides sports training, and hosts national and local sports organisations, including Swimming New Zealand, New Zealand Water Polo, Northsport Olympic Weightlifting, and Sport and Recreation New Zealand.
 The institute has training facilities, athlete accommodation, sports science laboratories, an aquatics facility, and a commercial gym.